nextflow-io/nextflow/docs/config.md

 `aws.client.glacierAutoRetrieval`
 : :::{versionadded} 22.12.0-edge
   :::
-: *EXPERIMENTAL: may change in a future release*
+: *Experimental: may change in a future release.*
 : Enable auto retrieval of S3 objects stored with Glacier class store (default: `false`).

 `aws.client.glacierExpirationDays`
 : :::{versionadded} 22.12.0-edge
   :::
-: *EXPERIMENTAL: may change in a future release*
+: *Experimental: may change in a future release.*
 : The time, in days, between when an object is restored to the bucket and when it expires (default: `7`).

 `aws.client.glacierRetrievalTier`
 : :::{versionadded} 23.03.0-edge
   :::
-: *EXPERIMENTAL: may change in a future release*
+: *Experimental: may change in a future release.*
 : The retrieval tier to use when restoring objects from Glacier, one of [`Expedited`, `Standard`, `Bulk`].

 `aws.client.maxConnections`